Milk and Honey (album)

-Milk and Honey is the sixth and final collaborative album by John Lennon and Yoko Ono, released in January 1984, three years after Lennon’s murder.
-It is Lennon's eighth and final album overall, and the first posthumous release of new Lennon music, having been recorded in the last months of his life during and following the sessions for his 1980 album Double Fantasy.
+Milk and Honey is the sixth and final collaborative album by John Lennon and Yoko Ono, released in January 1984, three years after Lennon's murder.
+It is Lennon's eleventh and final album overall, and the first posthumous release of new Lennon music, having been recorded in the last months of his life during and following the sessions for his 1980 album Double Fantasy.
 It was assembled by Yoko Ono in association with the Geffen label.

 Background

 Milk and Honey was the duo's projected follow-up to Double Fantasy, though Lennon's murder caused a temporary shelving of the project.
 It took Ono three years to be able to resume work to complete it.
 Ono's material largely comprises new recordings which she undertook during the album's preparation in 1983, which give her songs a more commercial and contemporary edge.
 Conversely, Lennon's material, being rough takes and rehearsal recordings, has a more casual feeling.

 The album's title came from Ono, who explained that it referred to their journey to the US, "the land of milk and honey".
 "But also, in the Scripture, the land of milk and honey is where you go after you die, as a promised land", Ono went on to say.
 "So it's very strange that I thought of that title.
 Almost scary – like someone up there told me to call the next album Milk and Honey".
 The cover is an alternate take from the same photo session that produced the front cover of Double Fantasy, though this photo appears in colour.